 Stradwin data sets are each stored in a pair of files.
 One file has the suffix '.sw' and contains the probe calibration, the 3D position of each frame and all the relevant configuration information.
 This is an ASCII text file which can be viewed using a simple text editor.
-The second file of each pair has the suffix '.sxi' and contains the B-scan images in a binary format.
+The second file of each pair has the suffix '.sxi' and contains the image data in a binary format.
 The exception is when you are working with DICOM or image data, in which case there is no '.sxi' file.

 When you load a prerecorded data set, information is loaded from both these files.
 Stradwin temporarily changes the calibration and relevant configuration settings to match the settings when the data was recorded.
 The calibration and configuration settings revert to their previous values when you close the file or select the 'New' option from the file menu.

 Detailed information on the format of Stradwin data files can be found here.

 Stradwin template files contain probe calibration and configuration information to set up the system for recording with a particular probe at a particular depth setting.
 The configuration information sets up the controls on the images and positions configuration dialogs.
 When a template file is loaded, it permanently changes the values of the probe calibration parameters and configuration information within Stradwin.

 Detailed information on the format of Stradwin template files can be found here.

 This feature can be used either to export frames in one of a number of common image formats, or to create a new Stradwin data file with a reduced set of frames.
 The latter is useful if the recorded data contains frames which are of poor quality, for instance.